 Evacuation of Campus Buildings or Entire Campus

 The evacuation of campus buildings or the entire campus may be required due to emergency situations occurring on or near the campus.
-Campus emergency planning facilitates evacuations are conducted in a systematic, controlled, and planned manner.
+Campus emergency planning facilitates evacuations will be conducted systematically, controlled, and in a planned manner.

 The building evacuation plan for California State University, Stanislaus consists of a partnership between the University Police Department, Capital Planning & Facilities Management and individual volunteer building "Building Marshals" and "Evacuation Monitors".